CoWIN 2.0 Registration: Booked Your Slot Yet? Know How to Change Date, Time or Centre For Vaccine Jab

 So, in case you registered for the coronavirus vaccine shot and want to change your date or timings now, we have got you covered.
-But first, this is how to register on the Co-WIN app: Also Read - Corona Vaccination in Uttar Pradesh: Full List of Government And Private Hospitals Where You Can Get Shots
+But first, this is how to register on the Co-WIN app: Also Read - PSL 6: Two Overseas Cricketers Test Positive For COVID-19 After Fawad Ahmed

-Step 1: Register using your Mobile no. or Aadhaar no or any other Identity docs Also Read - Haryana Health Minister Anil Vij Will Not Take 2nd Dose of Corona Vaccine - Here's Why
+Step 1: Register using your Mobile no. or Aadhaar no or any other Identity docs Also Read - Karnataka Agriculture Minister Takes COVID-19 Vaccine at Home, Centre Seeks Report

 Step 2: Choose Vaccine Location – Select nearby Vaccine Center for vaccination